Job Title: Head of Programming I- Senegal, The Gambia & Guinea Bissau

-As a member of the Country Program (CP) Senior Management Team, you will provide overall strategic direction, leadership, and management of the CP’s programming to ensure the establishment and successful implementation of large and complex programming serving the poor and vulnerable.
-Your leadership, management and knowledge will enable the CP to deliver high-quality programming and continuously work toward improving the impact of its programming.
-As part of the Senior Management Team, you will proactively manage security and mitigate security risks.
+As a member of the Country Program (CP) Senior Management Team, you will provide strategic direction, leadership, and management of the CP’s programming to ensure the establishment and successful implementation of high-quality programs serving the poor and vulnerable.
+Your leadership, management and knowledge will ensure that the CP delivers high-quality programming and continuously works towards improving the impact of its programming.
+As part of the Senior Management Team you will proactively manage security and mitigate security risks.

-- In collaboration with the Country Representative (CR) provide leadership and strategic direction for the design of CP strategic frameworks and plans, including the development of resource mobilization strategies to optimize the impact of large and complex programming interventions in line with regional and agency strategic priorities.
-Represent and promote CRS.
+- In collaboration with the Country Representative (CR) provide strategic direction for the design of the CP strategic frameworks and plans, including the development of resource mobilization strategies to optimize the impact of programming interventions in line with regional and agency strategic priorities.

-- Lead high-quality project design with innovative approaches that incorporate project management standards and MEAL methods, appropriate to scope, context, and technical requirements of large and complex projects.
-Contribute to establishment of new project management standards.
-Lead planning of activities across projects from different sectors to ensure integration and efficiency in implementation.
+- Lead high-quality project design incorporating project management standards and MEAL methods, appropriate to scope, context and technical requirements of projects.
+Coordinate planning of activities across various projects from different sectors to ensure integration of program interventions and efficiency in implementation.

-- Effectively manage senior programming talent.
-Manage team dynamics and staff wellbeing.
-Provide coaching and mentoring for Deputy HOP and PM for Program Quality and Growth.
-Strategically tailor individual development plans and complete performance assessment for direct reports.
-Contribute to developing staffing plans for large and complex projects and to the recruitment process of senior project staff.
-Contribute to Global HOP orientation and training program.
+- Effectively manage talent and supervise.
+Manage team dynamics and staff well-being.
+Provide coaching, strategically tailor individual development plans, and complete performance assessment for direct reports.
+Contribute to developing staffing plans for projects and to the recruitment process of senior project staff.

-- Coordinate with regional and CP operations leads to ensure appropriate project budgeting and efficient use and stewardship of project material sources.
+- Coordinate with CP operations leads to ensure appropriate project budgeting and efficient use and stewardship of project material sources.

-- Lead the identification, assessment and strengthening of appropriate partnerships and the appropriate application of partnership concepts, tools and approaches.
+- Oversee the identification, assessment and strengthening of appropriate partnerships and the appropriate application of partnership concepts, tools and approaches.